-Financial calculators also help in performing tax, interest-rate and regression calculations.
+Financial calculators also help in performing tax, interest rate, and regression calculations.
 Accountants, students, financiers, and business owners can all benefit from using financial calculators.
 However, considering the myriad of options on the market, which are the best financial calculators to invest in?

 The TI BA II Plus Professional financial calculator is the perfect calculator for an individual looking to perform advanced finance, statistical, and accounting calculations.
-It comes with lots of functions and makes for an excellent choice for persons who may want to use it in a Chartered Financial Analyst® examination.
+It comes with lots of functions and makes an excellent choice for persons who may want to use it in a Chartered Financial Analyst® examination.

 When it comes to finance, the Texas Instruments calculator will help a user to compute the IRR, MIRR, NFV, and NPV for the purpose of analyzing cash flows.
 It is capable of storing about 32 uneven cash flows, each with four-digit frequencies.
 It also allows the user to edit the values they key in.

-One aspect that TI’s calculator is really good at is calculating the time value of money and amortization schedule.
+One aspect that TI’s calculator is really good at is calculating the time value of money and an amortization schedule.
 An individual can use BA II Plus Professional to compute mortgage rates, loan amounts, leases, and savings.

 For people who want to solve real estate finance problems, the Calculated Industries 3400 calculator will come in handy.
 It’s much cheaper than other financial calculators on the market.

 The Calculated Industries 3400 is a superb entry-level calculator for individuals who are just getting started in real estate financing.
 One thing that makes the calculator a favorite for many is its pocket size.
-It’s also very easy to use even for individuals who are not well-versed with financial calculators.
+It’s also very easy to use, even for individuals who are not well-versed with financial calculators.

 The BA II PLUS financial calculator is a great option for both students and business owners.
 It’s very useful in handling accounting, investments, and finance applications.
 Given the array of functions that the calculator comes with, users need a bit of patience to learn all its intricacies.

-The Texas BAIIPLUS can solve time-value-of-money problems.
+The Texas BAII PLUS can solve time-value-of-money problems.
 It also helps individuals compute the IRR and NPV for cash flow analysis.
 In fact, it can store a maximum of 24 uneven cash-flows.